Anna Kendrick: 2012–2015: Pitch Perfect and Into the Woods

 At the Toronto International Film Festival in September 2014, Kendrick was featured in two films.
 She starred in the musical romance The Last Five Years, an adaptation of the off-Broadway musical of the same name.
 While the film itself received mixed reviews, Kendrick garnered widespread critical acclaim for her performance.
 She also played a supporting role in the comedy-drama Cake.
 Cake was eventually given a wide release in January 2015, while The Last Five Years received a limited release in February 2015.
 Kendrick was next seen playing Cinderella in Disney's Into the Woods (2014), director Rob Marshall's film adaptation of Stephen Sondheim's musical of the same name.
-Kendrick was a part of the large ensemble cast.
-The film became a major commercial success and received mostly positive reviews from critics.
+Kendrick was among the members of the film’s extensive ensemble cast.
+The movie achieved significant commercial success and garnered generally favorable reviews from critics.

 Kendrick competed in the first season of Lip Sync Battle against John Krasinski, one of the show's executive producers, in an episode aired in April 2015.
 She first performed "Steal My Girl" by One Direction, in which she jokingly revealed the object of her affection to be Krasinski's newlywed wife, Emily Blunt.
 Kendrick also performed "Booty" by Jennifer Lopez, in which Lopez herself made a surprise appearance at the end of the song.
 The audience declared Kendrick the winner.
 The episode garnered over 1.75 million U.S. viewers.